Yoko Song: Who Has Seen the Wind?

 By Madeline Bocaro ©

 © Madeline Bocaro, 2014/2021.
-No part of this site may be reproduced in whole or in part in any manner without permission of the copyright owner.
+No part of this text may be reproduced without permission.

 This is an excerpt from my Yoko Ono biography…